MASQ-Project/Node/PRACTICE.md

 Our original objective was to have a set of commands that could build and test the code exactly the same way on a development pairing station and on a CI server, so that when a build failed in CI, it would be easy to run exactly the same build locally and see it fail the same way.
-We weren't completely successful in this, especially once we moved from Jenkins to Azure Pipelines for our CI, but we can still run `ci/all.sh` both on the local dev station and in Pipelines.
+We weren't completely successful in this, especially as we moved from Jenkins through Travis CI and Azure Pipelines to GitHub Actions for our CI, but we can still run `ci/all.sh` both on the local dev station and in Actions.

 #### Comments
 Our general attitude toward comments is that in real life they decay rapidly, so we use them only where they seem absolutely necessary.
 In most cases, our tests will serve as better documentation than comments anyway.
-To find out how to use a particular function, search for where it's used in tests, and observe how it's provisioned and called, and what results are asserted on it.
+To find out how to use a particular function, search for where it's used in tests, and observe how it's provisioned and called, and how the results from it are asserted on.

 In places where we expose publicly-accessible APIs (which we don't yet, at the time of this writing), we will have much more complete API documentation in the code, with the objective that both the